Marco Fongoni

 Abstract

-This article provides new laboratory evidence on the interplay between social comparison, procedural fairness and employees’ morale and effort.
-We propose a new design which enables us to: i) isolate the effect of wage inequality on effort from other confounding factors that are present in previous experiments, such as piece-rate incentives or gift-exchange; ii) understand the mediating role of procedural fairness, that is, whether wage inequality based on merit is considered to be more acceptable by employees.
-We find that employees respond more strongly to disadvantageous wage inequality by decreasing their effort relative to their high-paid peers, and that the strength of this response is correlated with loss aversion.
-However, we also find that if wage inequality is the outcome of ex ante differences in employees’ ability (i.e., it is justified), its effect on morale and effort disappear.
-We conclude that transparency and fair procedures can help mediate the adverse effect of wage inequality in the workplace.
+This article provides new experimental evidence on the interplay between pay inequality, procedural fairness, and employees’ effort.
+We propose a novel laboratory design that enables us to: (i) isolate the effect of wage inequality on effort from other confounding factors, such as piece-rate incentives or gift-exchange; (ii) understand the mediating role of procedural fairness; and (iii) directly measure employees’ perceptions of fairness.
+We find that employees respond more strongly to disadvantageous wage inequality, and that this is related with their perceptions of being treated unfairly.
+However, when this inequality is justified, its effect on fairness perceptions and effort disappears.
+A heterogeneity analysis reveals that treatment effects are larger among female and younger subjects.
+We conclude that wage inequality affects employees’ perceptions of fairness and effort, and that fair procedures can nevertheless help mediate its adverse effects.

 Dissemination